DonGuillotine/canadian-food-recipe-app/README.md

 Our recipe web app has a sleek and modern design, made with paper CSS.
 The intuitive user interface makes it easy to view your favorite recipes.

-## Start Your Culinary Journey Today
+## Start Your Culinary Journey Today!

 Start your culinary journey today and enjoy the taste of Canada at your fingertips.
 Try a new recipe and discover your next favorite dish.